antoniopolonijr/antoniopolonijr/README.md

 Welcome to my GitHub profile!

 I'm a 36-year-old developer from Piracicaba/SP, Brazil.
-I love soccer, RPGs, and I share my coding journey with a loyal cat by my side.
+I'm passionate about soccer and RPGs, and I share my coding journey with Yoda — my loyal feline sidekick who's always by my side.

 > 🧠 *"Today I learn to code so I can create the code of tomorrow."*